brown-band/website/README.md

 - `link`: apostrophe link provided by the person
 - `year` graduation year (2 digits, represented as a number)
   - If you’re seeing unexpected behavior because people are graduating on or after 2100, I’m sorry. (actually I’m probably dead and therefore not capable of being sorry)
 - `bio`: bio provided by the person.
 Uses a YAML [“literal block scalar”](https://web.archive.org/web/20211119210045/https://yaml-multiline.info) to preserve newlines.
 Make sure to keep the `|` after the `:`, and start the bio on the next line.
-Markdown is supported, so make sure to escape any special characters with a `\` (check by running `npm start` and then visiting http://localhost:8080/leadership/ to see if there’s anything that needs changing)
+Markdown is supported, so make sure to escape any special characters with a `\` (check by running `pnpm start` and then visiting http://localhost:8080/leadership/ to see if there’s anything that needs changing)

 For section leaders and appointed positions, provide the following properties: